Jurfest/SwiftUI-Login-Firebase/README.md

 # SwiftUI-Login-Firebase
 My result after following the tutorial by Kavsoft, available on youtube: https://www.youtube.com/watch?v=GiCTgsH0dtk

-To install firebase with the podfile, please open terminal and navigate to the project file.
+To install firebase with Cocoapods, please open terminal and navigate to the project file.
 Then,

 ```bash
 $ pod install